sshark/thrillingbytes/Looking at A Monad Through An Example.md

   x <- divide(10, 2)
 } yield add(10, x)
 ```
-Going further, what if we want the function to provide the error message instead.
+What if we want the function to provide the error message instead.
 We can use `Either[String, Int]`.
 ``` scala
 def divide(a: Int, b: Int): Either[String, Int] =
   if (b == 0) Left[Int]("/ by zero") else Right[String](a / b)